kamir/kstreams-perf-test/README.md

 | read throughput <br/>for state  | on restart / failover  |   |
 | write throughput <br/>for state  | on state commit  |   |

+### Why not just using Kafka-streams-examples?
+Kafka-streams-examples provide example programs to show developers how individual features can or should be used.
+They are typically not inteded to be used for stress testing or performance analysis.
+But nethertheless, the example programs are a great source of inspiration.

+We bundle the kafka-streams-examples in this toolbox so that functional tests can be done as well.

 <a name="Procedure"/>

 # How To Run Example Workloads?